Monterey Personal Injury Lawyers

 Personal Injury Statute Of Limitations In Monterey County, CA

 The statute of limitations for personal injury cases in California is two years from the date of the injury.
-This deadline may be extended in rare cases where a person’s injuries are not immediately apparent or remain undiscovered until some time has passed.
-Since complying with the statute of limitations can essentially make or break your case, it is crucial you act fast and speak with an attorney as soon as possible to ensure your legal rights are protected.
+This deadline may be extended in certain cases, such as when a person’s injuries are not immediately apparent or remain undiscovered until some time has passed.
+Since complying with the statute of limitations can influence your right to pursue compensation, timely action is important.
+Consider speaking with an attorney to see if and how you can file a claim within the applicable deadlines.

-You probably have a lot of questions regarding your claim: What are the strengths and weaknesses of my case?
-How much compensation might my case be worth?
+You probably have a lot of questions regarding your claim, such as: What are the strengths and weaknesses of my case?
+How much might my case be worth?
 How much time would it take to resolve my claim?
-We’ll be able to answer all of your inquiries when we perform a thorough investigation.
-Fill out our “Do I Have A Case?” form, and our legal team will provide you with more information about your case.
+We can answer all of your inquiries during your free first consultation with one of our attorneys.
+Fill out our “Do I Have A Case?” form, and our legal team will provide you with more information about how to proceed.

-Our legal services also extend to the nearby cities in Monterey, including Marino, Blanco, San City, Seaside, Pacific Grove, Del Monte Forest, Carmel-By-The-Sea, Hacienda Carmel, Carmel Highlands, Creekside, Amber Park, and San Benancio.
-Call (888) 488-1391 today or set up a free consultation.
+Our services also extend to other cities close to Monterey, including Marina, Blanco, Sand City, Seaside, Pacific Grove, Del Monte Forest, Carmel-By-The-Sea, Hacienda Carmel, Carmel Highlands, Creekside, Amber Park, and San Benancio.
+Call (888) 488-1391 to set up a free initial consultation.